orlamadden/hello-world-apparel/README.md

 - When users click on a product card, they are taken to the details page of the selected product.
 - If a super user is logged in, they have easy access to edit or delete a product.

+#### Delete modal
+- When the super user is logged in, they have the option to delete a product from the product listings.
+- A modal displays as an extra layer of defensive design when the super user clicks delete, to make sure that they want to delete this listing from the store.

 ### :page_facing_up: Product details page

 #### Listing details